 You can file an Administrative Review (AR) against the decision of the Home Office UKVI to refuse your application for IRL as a victim of domestic violence.

 Within 14 days of your ILR application being refused or within 14 days of the decision on the Administrative Review (AR), you can submit a fresh application either on the same basis with different evidence or on a different basis to stay in the UK.
-The different bases to stay may include making an application as a student, a skilled worker, a partner of a different person, a parent of a child, etc.
+The different bases to stay may include applying as a student, a skilled worker, a partner of another person, a parent of a child, etc.

-No, you do not have to meet the English language and Life in the UK test requirements to apply for ILR as a victim of domestic violence.
+No. You do not need to pass the Life in the UK test to apply for ILR as a victim of domestic violence.

 No. A criminal conviction is not required.
 The Home Office accepts a wide range of supporting evidence, including police reports, medical records, social services letters, refuge statements, or court documents.